-A review of the North Carolina Department of Public Safety Prisons (NCDPS) Policy F.3400 (Inmate Sexual Abuse and Sexual Harassment) revised 8/24/2015 and Sampson Cl's Standard Operating Procedures (SOP) #.1100 (Inmate Sexual Abuse and Sexual Harassment) effective 5/10/16 requires that inmates identified as victims of sexual abuse shall not be placed in involuntary restrictive housing unless an assessment of all available alternatives has been made, and a determination has been made that there is no available alternative means of separation from likely abusers.
+A review of the North Carolina Department of Public Safety Prisons (NCDPS) Policy F.3400 (Inmate Sexual Abuse and Sexual Harassment) revised 8/24/2015 requires that inmates identified as victims of sexual abuse shall not be placed in involuntary restrictive housing unless an assessment of all available alternatives has been made, and a determination has been made that there is no available alternative means of separation from likely abusers.
 Also, the policy contained information on post-allegation protective custody or guidelines for moving an inmate to another housing area or another facility as a last measure to keep inmates who alleged sexual abuse safe and only until an alternative means for keeping the inmate safe can be arranged.
 It allows for the temporary holding, less than twenty-four (24) hours, in involuntary segregated housing or in temporary protective custody only if the facility cannot conduct such an assessment immediately.
-If an inmate is placed in the restrictive housing, the inmate is seen every seven (7) days by the mental health staff who documents the status.
+If an inmate is placed in restrictive housing, the inmate is seen every seven (7) days by the mental health staff who documents the status.
 An "Administrative Restrictive Housing - Protective Custody" form is required to be completed when an inmate is placed into the restrictive housing unit.

-An interview with the Correctional Assistant Superintendent/PCM and the documentation review of the investigative file indicated that no inmate of the alleged victim was placed in Restrictive Housing as a result of an allegation or as being identified as high risk for sexual victimization.
+An interview with the Assistant Superintendent for Programs II/PCM and the documentation review of both investigative files indicated that no inmate or the alleged victim was placed in Restrictive Housing as a result of an allegation or as being identified as high risk for sexual victimization in the past twelve (12) months.